oegedijk/explainerdashboard/docs/source/explainers.rst

 If you fill missing values with some extreme value such as ``-999`` (typical for tree based methods), these can mess with the horizontal axis of your plots.
-In order to filter these out, you need to tell the expaliner what the extreme value is that you used to fill.
+In order to filter these out, you need to tell the explainer what the extreme value is that you used to fill.
 Defaults to ``-999``.

 Plots